-Thank you note guidelines, according to the 18th edition of Emily Post’s Etiquette: Manners for a New World:
+Below are thank you note guidelines, according to the 18th edition of Emily Post’s Etiquette: Manners for a New World:

-When writing thank-you notes, it’s most important to be prompt and sincere.
+- When writing thank-you notes, it’s most important to be prompt and sincere.

-Keep your notes short, using your own language, expressive punctuation (if you choose), and the recipient’s name, when applicable.
+- Keep your notes short, using your own language, expressive punctuation (if you choose), and the recipient’s name, when applicable.

-Let your mode of communication match the action/scope and the level of significance of the task.
+- Let your mode of communication match the action/scope and the level of significance of the task.

-Handwritten notes will always be more warm and tangible, conveying the extra time and care you spent to the recipient.• On fold-over notes, you can begin writing above or below the fold, whichever allows room for your sentiment.
+- Handwritten notes will always be more warm and tangible, conveying the extra time and care you spent to the recipient.• On fold-over notes, you can begin writing above or below the fold, whichever allows room for your sentiment.

-Does it matter how you insert your card into your envelope?
+- Does it matter how you insert your card into your envelope?
 Not really, but tradition states to “insert the open, or unfolded, edge first.”

-If someone goes above and beyond the call of duty, compose a letter of commendation to his or her supervisor and send him or her a copy.
+- If someone goes above and beyond the call of duty, compose a letter of commendation to his or her supervisor and send him or her a copy.
 When doing so, be sure to include specifics of where, when, why, and how the employee exceeded your expectations.